Unpacking Hateful Memes: Presupposed Context and False Claims: SHIELD : Presupposed Context False Claim Hateful Meme Detection Framework.

 where $h_{SP} \in \mathbb{R}^{d_{SP}}$; $A \in \mathbb{R}^{n \times n}$ is the attention matrix with $n$ tokens in total. $LLM_{\mathrm{fine-tuned}}$ denotes the LLM fine-tuned during training, without restricting the specific fine-tuning method.
 In our implementation, we adopt LoRA~\cite{hu2021lora} for fine-tuning.

-\subsubsection{Cross-modal Reference Module (CRM)}
+\subsubsection{Cross-modal Reference Module (CRM).}

 To identify incorrect referential relations between image and text in memes, such as the example in Figure~\ref{fig:example1}, where the word ``capturing'' incorrectly refers to a friendly handshake highlighted in the blue boxes.
-We propose the \textit{cross-modal reference graph} to explicitly model the referential links between image patches and text tokens, thereby supporting the hateful meme detection task. \textbf{Cross-modal Reference Graph.} The cross-modal reference graph consists of two types of nodes: text tokens $v_{t}$ and image patches $v_{p}$, with three types of undirected edges capturing their relationships: (1) Token-Token edges $E_{tt}$ follow the natural token order in the text.
+We propose the \textit{cross-modal reference graph} to explicitly model the referential links between image patches and text tokens, thereby supporting the hateful meme detection task.

+\textbf{Cross-modal Reference Graph.} The cross-modal reference graph consists of two types of nodes: text tokens $v_{t}$ and image patches $v_{p}$, with three types of undirected edges capturing their relationships: (1) Token-Token edges $E_{tt}$ follow the natural token order in the text.
 (2) Patch-Patch edges $E_{pp}$ connect adjacent image patches to preserve spatial structure.
-(3) Token-Patch edges $E_{tp}$ represent interactions between text tokens and image patches. \textbf{Constructing token-patch edges $E_{tp}$.} In SPM, both image and text are included in the prompt $\mathcal{P}$, and the resulting output $h_{SP}$ is used for hateful meme detection.
+(3) Token-Patch edges $E_{tp}$ represent interactions between text tokens and image patches.

+\textbf{Constructing token-patch edges $E_{tp}$.} In SPM, both image and text are included in the prompt $\mathcal{P}$, and the resulting output $h_{SP}$ is used for hateful meme detection.
 During fine-tuning, the LLM learns the associations between image and text, which are reflected in its attention scores.
-We therefore leverage the attention matrix $A \in \mathbb{R}^{n \times n}$ to construct referential relationships between two modalities, where $n$ denotes the total number of tokens.
+We therefore leverage the attention matrix $A \in \mathbb{R}^{n \times n}$ to construct referential relationships between two modalities, where $n$ denotes the number of tokens.
 The index range for text tokens in $\mathcal{T}$ is $[i_1, i_2]$, and for image patch tokens is $[j_1, j_2]$.
 For each text token $i$, its patch token neighbors are defined as:

 Where $S_i \in [j_1, j_2]$ denotes the indices of the top-K image patch token with the highest attention scores for token $i$.
 The hyperparameter $K$ controls the number of token-patch connections per text token.
 We then construct the edge set $E_{tp}$ as: